japila-books/spark-sql-internals/docs/spark-sql-Dataset-basic-actions.md

 01 +- Range (0, 3, step=1, splits=Some(8))
 ----

-NOTE: `hint` adds an <<spark-sql-LogicalPlan-UnresolvedHint.adoc#, UnresolvedHint>> unary logical operator to an analyzed logical plan that indirectly triggers link:spark-sql-QueryExecution.adoc#analyzed[analysis phase] that executes link:spark-sql-LogicalPlan-Command.adoc[logical commands] and their unions as well as resolves all hints that have already been added to a logical plan.
+NOTE: `hint` adds an <<spark-sql-LogicalPlan-UnresolvedHint.md#, UnresolvedHint>> unary logical operator to an analyzed logical plan that indirectly triggers spark-sql-QueryExecution.md#analyzed[analysis phase] that executes spark-sql-LogicalPlan-Command.md[logical commands] and their unions as well as resolves all hints that have already been added to a logical plan.

 [source, scala]
 ----